Prof. Dr. Knut Petzold

 Knut Petzold is a sociologist with expertise in social stratification, sociological action theory, and sociological research methods with a specific focus on research designs and causal inference.
 His current research interest covers topics including higher education and work, mobility and migration, ethnic discrimination, social norms, and the validation of survey experiments.

-During the summer term 2023 Knut Petzold is a visiting professor at the Department of Sociology and Human Geography of the Paris Lodron University Salzburg PLUS.
+In 2023/24 Knut Petzold is a Visiting Professor at the Department of Sociology and Human Geography of the Paris Lodron University Salzburg PLUS.

 News: